How the Black Lives Matter movement went mainstream

 Since then, the deaths of unarmed African Americans at the hands of police have become a mainstay of news coverage.
 And the developments of recent weeks show how the movement has embedded in the mainstream in ways that would have been unthinkable just a few years ago.

-Americans have turned out for what researchers are calling the most sweeping and sustained protests in the country’s history, with demonstrations in all 50 states and D.C. over two weeks.
+Americans have turned out for what researchers are calling the most sweeping and sustained protests in the country’s history, with demonstrations in all 50 states and the District of Columbia over two weeks.
 Corporate giants such as Walmart have added messages pledging a commitment to racial equality to their websites.

 Last week, National Football League Commissioner Roger Goodell said that “we were wrong for not listening” to players who peacefully protested police brutality “and encourage all to speak out and peacefully protest.”
-He has not clarified what that might mean for athletes who kneel during the national anthem at football games, or for Colin Kaepernick, the quarterback most closely associated with the gesture.
+He has not clarified what that might mean for athletes who kneel during the national anthem at football games, or for Colin Kaepernick, the quarterback most closely associated with the gesture, who was ostracized by the league for protesting police brutality.

 A Washington Post-Schar School poll released Tuesday found that 69 percent of Americans say the death of George Floyd in the custody of Minneapolis police last month reflects a broader problem in the way black people are treated by police, compared with 29 percent who say it was an isolated incident.
 It reflects a striking shift in public opinion since 2014, after Brown’s death, when a Post-ABC News poll found that 43 percent of Americans believed recent high-profile police shootings reflected a broader problem and that 51 percent said they were isolated incidents.

-And the current protests appear to have bipartisan support — 87 percent of Democrats, 76 percent of independents and 53 percent of Republicans say they support the demonstrations today, according to the Post-Schar poll.
+And the current protests appear to have bipartisan support — 87 percent of Democrats, 76 percent of independents and 53 percent of Republicans say they support the demonstrations today, according to the Post-Schar School poll.

 “Seven years ago, people thought that Black Lives Matter was a radical idea,” Alicia Garza, the co-founder of the Movement for Black Lives, told Chuck Todd on NBC’s “Meet the Press” on Sunday.
 “And yet Black Lives Matter is now a household name and it’s something being discussed across kitchen tables all over the world.”